Wang Zhaoguo: Rise to power

 It is believed that Wang's exit from the elite ranks was delicately intertwined with Hu Yaobang's downfall, as his Youth League political forces were deliberately scattered around the country to weed out their influence.
 As the political winds in Beijing shifted towards more a conservative tone towards the late 1980s, Wang's political fortunes suffered.

-Wang was named Governor of Fujian in 1987, in what was widely considered a demotion and 'banishment' from the political center stage in Beijing.
+Wang was named the governor of Fujian in 1987 after Hu Yaobang's resignation, in what was widely considered a demotion and 'banishment' from the political center stage in Beijing.
 The move was speculated to be suggested by respected party elder Chen Yun and approved by Deng Xiaoping.
 Possibly as a result of his term in Fujian, which sat just across the strait from Taiwan, Wang was named the director of the Taiwan Affairs Office in 1990 (he assumed the State Council office chief position first, then the party position in 1991).

 In 1992, he was also named the head of the United Front Work Department of the Central Committee, in charge of rallying support from organizations not affiliated with the Communist Party.

-During his tenure, he notably oversaw the 1992 Consensus, where both the PRC and the ROC recognize there is only one "China", the selection of the 11th Panchen Lama, among other important historical moments.
+He was also elected Vice Chairperson of the Chinese People's Political Consultative Conference in March 1993, rejoining Party and State Leadership, and reelected in 1998.
+During his tenure, he notably oversaw the 1992 Consensus, where both the People's Republic of China and the Republic of China (ROC) recognize there is only one "China".
+He also oversaw the selection of the 11th Panchen Lama.
 He served in the post for some ten years.